Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ##Do the right thing
 [This section should maybe be called "make it easy to to the right thing"]

+This section should maybe be divided into:

+* Choosing what to do / prioritizing
+* The structure of work
+	* the kinds of work
+	* work with internal / external structure
+* Methods for building in structure [rename this]
+	* Focus days / focus on one thing
+		* Chess timer
+	* Working with other people
+		* Focusmate
+	* TAP-chains
+	* Preplanning and priming

 ###Choosing what to do

 The most important, and most neglected component of personal productivity is choosing what to work on.